BoopChat/boop/README.md

 3. Run database migrations to create your tables in the database in docker (container MUST be running) using:

-    Change to the server dir in the project:

-    `cd server`

-    Install dependencies:
+    Make sure you have all needed dependencies:

+    In the project root run:

-    `npm i`
+    `npm run install-all-deps`

     Run the migrations:

     `npx sequelize-cli db:migrate `

-4. Run the server in development mode using:
+4. Run the application in development mode using:

     `npm run dev`